When To Trust Your Gut Instinct (& When To Ignore It)

 ”

-This makes me think about the rapidly growing market for body-tracking interventions (at-home blood-testing kits from companies whose PR teams email me on the back of nearly every health-related piece I write) and the murky world of hormones, for which we are constantly being sold new products or apps as navigational tools.
+This makes me think about the rapidly growing market for body-tracking interventions (at-home blood-testing kits from companies like Thriva or Bloom Diagnostics, whose PR teams email me on the back of nearly every health-related piece I write) and the murky world of female hormones, for which we are constantly being sold new products or apps as navigational tools.

-In 2019, I wrote an in-depth investigation into the functional medicine industry, which relies on sophisticated-sounding tests for everything from vitamin deficiencies to "hormonal imbalance," gut parasites, or mold sensitivity.
-I was astounded by how readily pseudoscience is wielded (often by people with good intentions) to confused, vulnerable people.
-The tests and laboratories used by functional medicine practitioners are shrouded in controversy.
-The smallest nuggets of data from tiny-cohort studies are turned into sellable narratives that result in someone spending hundreds and thousands of dollars on consultations, tests, and supplements in a bid to confirm the belief that something is wrong.

 Advertisement